AthinaSavvinidou/asr-tts-class-2021/README.md

 ## AUTOMATIC SPEECH RECOGNITION
   ### Project Description

 In this project, was attempted to create an  automatic recognition system, which recognizes voice commands for the AMONG US game in the German language.
-The grammar and dictionary were originally created, as was the list of voice commands.
+The grammar and dictionary were originally created, as well the list of voice commands.
+The voxforge german dataset, was used as train and development set.
+  ##run.sh file

 ## SYNTHESIS PART <a name="introduction"></a>